bbauska/LFS170x/readme.md

 ### <a id="ch4-4"></a>4.4 Identity on the Blockchain
 In this section, we're going to discuss identity on the blockchain.

 Let's start by understanding why we even need to have an identity on the blockchain.

 Centralized systems can be coerced by other forms of authority to shut down their network.

 Let's take Napster for example.

 Napster had a decentralized network architecture, but they maintained the centralized authority.

 Therefore, the central authority could be attacked and, by taking out the central authority, could effectively control Napster.

 This is because Napster relied on that mix of centralized control over a decentralized network.

 This impacted identity because you need an identity to control.

 Torrents on the other hand, they do not operate in the same fashion.

 Torrents provide a decentralized network with decentralized authority.

 This allows the nodes to manage identity differently.

 It's also the reason why torrents are still being used today, in spite of the entertainment industry's best efforts to stop it.

 Torrents remove the central authority.

-So, this begs the question "Why didn't point-to-point networks like torrents attain the same level of acclaim as blockchain?"
+This begs the question "Why didn't point-to-point networks like torrents attain the same level of acclaim as blockchain?"

 Because there's no guarantee that the nodes would do the right thing.

-Nobody could guarantee that the nodes would cooperate with each other.
+Nobody could guarantee that the nodes would cooperate with each other.<b/>

 This leads to an extremely important question.

 How do you incentivize the nodes on the network to follow the rules?

 In a torrent system, anyone can download and share a file, but there's not a real incentive to be a good actor on the network.

 What happens when people do something dishonorable on a torrent for instance, and stop seeding the files that ate up bandwidth or occupied space on their computers?

 Instead of music going to the network or other files, what if it were money going through a point-to-point network, through a bank network, let's say?

 Your transactions would never be processed reliably.

 You couldn't trust that the processing was not messed up, either deliberately or accidentally.

 Further, because of anonymity and the way that identity works in the blockchain, you wouldn't have a way to punish or reward the actors.

 Blockchain solved this problem.

 It perfectly incentivized how to create a decentralized self-contained network using crypto economics.

 This differed from earlier point-to-point networks because it offered economic incentives to the nodes that followed the rules.

 Nodes are given money for following the rules.

 This money is in the form of cryptocurrency.

 The nodes were punished for tampering with the system or with past transactions, or submitting a bad transaction.

 This is why all public blockchains can operate without an authority.

 It is also the reason why cryptocurrency is mandatory for a public blockchain, and not needed for a private blockchain.

 Because you need a way to incentivize the actors on the network.

 Consider how these rewards and these punishments work and how a system without a central authority can determine what is valid and what is invalid.

 On the blockchain, identity is important.

 You have to be able to prove that your assets actually belong to you.

 Different blockchains they use different systems for tracking identity and identity information, but most are based on the principles of public key cryptography.

 Before we get into the details of how identity works on the blockchain, we need to discuss the basics of public key cryptography.

 The security of a public key cryptography it's based on let's call them hard math problems.

-So, by that, I mean a hard math problem is one where it's easy for someone to calculate it, but it's hard for someone to reverse that calculation.
+By that, I mean a hard math problem is one where it's easy for someone to calculate it, but it's hard for someone to reverse that calculation.

 Take multiplication, for example.

 All things considered, multiplication is easy.

 If you have a little bit of time, something to write with, you can pretty much multiply any two numbers and get the right answer.

 A computer can do can do that even more quickly.

 Factoring on the other hand, it's hard.

 The best way to factor a large number is to try every possible factor until you find the right one.

 Well, this approach works well if the number to be factored is small.
 It quickly becomes virtually impossible with a sufficiently large factor.
 Some public key cryptography algorithms are designed so that breaking the algorithm requires factoring very large, usually prime numbers.